USS United States (1797): War of 1812

 United States remained in the Washington Navy Yard throughout the First Barbary War of 1801–1805 and up until 1809, when orders were given to ready her for active service.
 On 10 June 1810, now under the command of Stephen Decatur, she sailed to Norfolk, Virginia, for refitting.

-While she was at Norfolk, Captain John S. Carden of the Royal Navy, commander of the new British frigate HMS Macedonian, wagered Captain Decatur a beaver hat that his vessel would take United States if the two should ever meet in battle.
-Ichabod B. Crane, whose name was appropriated for the main character in The Legend of Sleepy Hollow, served under Decatur as a lieutenant in the marine detachment aboard ship.
+While she was at Norfolk, Captain John Carden of the Royal Navy, commander of the new British frigate HMS Macedonian, wagered Decatur a beaver hat that his vessel would take United States if the two should ever meet in battle.
+Ichabod Crane, whose name was appropriated for the main character in The Legend of Sleepy Hollow, served under Decatur as a lieutenant in the marine detachment aboard ship.